nerdschoolbergen/solid/exercise-2/README.md

 :pencil2: Add a list of sensors as new constructor parameter to `ControlUnit`.

-:pencil2: Replace the `new ArrayList` assignment in the constructor with the value of the new constructor parameter you added.
+:pencil2: Replace the `new ArrayList` assignment of the `sensors` instance variable in the constructor with the value of the new constructor parameter you added.

 :pencil2: Remove the  `new` Sensor statements from the constructor.